edwardt/somdune/example/README.md

 This is an example Somdune application.
 It starts a Somdune proxy with a simple plugin:
 Subdirectories under the web site are proxied to various other web sites.

-* `/google` goes to www.google.com
+* `/couchone` goes to the CouchOne web site, www.couchone.com
 * `/jhs` goes to my CouchDB server, jhs.couchone.com
-* `/couchone` goes to the CouchOne web site, www.couchone.com
+* `/twitter` goes to www.twitter.com

-Note that cookies and other things will not make these sites terribly useful; however, it is just an example of how to proxy to various web services based on any aspect of the incoming request.
+Note that cookies and other problems will not make these sites terribly useful; however, it should be clear what is going on and how Somdune works.

 ## Building